AI Usage Tracking

 To remove your event from the AI usage tracking system:

-definition. - Remove all transformation blocks from the
+- Remove all transformation blocks from the

-definition. - Change the event definition to
+AiTrackingdefinition. - Change the event definition to

-, which will reserve ID and name for old data. - Regenerate the GraphQL docs with
+deprecated_events(troubleshoot_job: 7), which will reserve ID and name for old data. - Regenerate the GraphQL docs with

-bundle exec rake gitlab:graphql:compile_docs
+bundle exec rake gitlab:graphql:compile_docs.

-only if you are sure no data with such ID exists anymore in databases.
+You can completely remove definition in AiTracking only if you are sure no data with such ID exists anymore in databases or buffers.

 GraphQL exposure